Registration is OPEN

 * Be careful to enter your email carefully and correctly as that is where the Zoom link will be sent as well as your certificate.
 Certificates will be sent within two weeks ONLY to those that have paid for the training by that time.

-Training Materials: Attendees will receive training materials prior to the training days.
+REQUIRED Training Materials: Attendees will receive training materials prior to the training days.
 Attendees are required to have a DC:0-5 Manual.
-Use this link to purchase a DC:0-5 Manual: Zero to Three
+Use this link to purchase a DC:0-5 Manual – it is recommended that if you are purchasing the printed manual that you order it as soon as possible as shipping is taking longer than usual: Click for Zero to Three store

 Continuing Education Information: 10.0 Clock Hours for –